lowliet/sublimetext-StatusBarTime/README.md

 ## Settings

+Example config:

-Set clock type as sublime text uptime
+    "StatusBarClock_type": 0,    	// Clock type as sublime text uptime: 0 - time, 1 - sublime uptime

-Set the clock update interval
+    "StatusBarClock_Interval": 1000, // Clock update interval (in millisecond)

-Set the display clock only when there is a file in view or display always like before

-Set the format of the time using the StatusBarTime__format setting.
-Defaults to '%H:%M:%S'

-Example:

-    "StatusBarClock_type": 1    // Now it will display sublime text uptime

-    "StatusBarClock_Interval": 5000 // Now clock will be updated every 5 sec

-    "StatusBarClock_display_onlyinview": true   // Now clock will only be displayed when there is a file in view

-    "StatusBarTime_format": "%a - %H:%M:%S" // Mon - 22:58:24
+    "StatusBarClock_display_onlyinview": true,   // If true then clock will only be displayed when there is a file in view "StatusBarTime_format": "%H:%M:%S" // Time format, for "%a - %H:%M:%S" -> Mon - 22:58:24

-For more information refer to [documentation](http://docs.python.org/2/library/time.html#time.strftime)
+For more information refer to [Python documentation](http://docs.python.org/2/library/time.html#time.strftime)

 --------------